WhirligigGirl/GoobalSlimeWorld/README.md

 ![image](https://github.com/user-attachments/assets/1a634c0c-1daf-4ef9-b2b3-97d8b0767709)

 Goobals are Gymnomi Slime who take on the appearance of a large-headed, small-bodied humanoid.
 Though the sentient inhabitants of Gymnome take lots of different shapes and sizes, goobals are launched into space due to their small mass and high adaptability.
-Like most Gymnomi, Goobals have no sex and rarely express gender.
+Like most Gymnomi, most Goobals are genderless.
 (Though feel very free to imagine that individuals with other genders, bodyplans, are actually flying on the rockets--we just can't depict this in game)

 ![Goobal_LoadingScreen](https://github.com/user-attachments/assets/0dedfb70-e2bd-4ff3-afe1-8839c5865826)